MihaiAC/learning-react/learning_react/react_notes/React.md

 RSCs run on only the server.
 Client components run only on the client, but the server can have a reference to them before they are "hydrated" (populated with content) and pass props that they can use before being rendered.

+By default with Next all components are server components.